NickZward/Personal-Projects/Supermarket Sales/README.md

 | 1/13/2019     | 2451.204      |

 ### **Customer Analysis:** <br />
+When analyzing customer behavior and preferences using SQL, there are various queries and functions that can be used to gain insights.

-I used SQL queries to analyze customer behavior and preferences.
-For example, I analyzed the sales by customer type, gender, and rating to understand which factors influence customer behavior.
+One approach is to analyze the sales data by different customer attributes such as customer type, gender, and rating.
+This can help identify which factors have the most influence on customer behavior and preferences.

 **Total sales by customer type and gender**<br />
 ```